Courses

 Webroot offers a straightforward pricing structure.

-However, the application sidelines Linux users, so read our best VPNs for Linux guide if that’s what you need.
+The application sidelines Linux users, so read our best VPNs for Linux guide if that’s what you need.
 Webroot doesn’t offer a browser extension, either.
 Even worse, you can’t install the Webroot VPN on your router.
 If you want to protect all your home devices at once, read our best VPN for routers roundup to find a fitting app.

 Webroot WiFi Security does support four protocols, including OpenVPN, IKEv2, PPTP and L2TP over IPSec.
 If that’s all jargon to you, be sure to read our comprehensive VPN protocol guide to broaden your knowledge about this topic.